 Hedge your risk against PSLF repeal.
 Save aggressively outside of your retirement plan.
 If Trump destroys PSLF, then you can retool your loan strategy accordingly.

-If you are facing a six figure student loan burden, I urge you to contact me by clicking on the button below to learn more about how I can help you save money and create a “Trump backup plan” for your student loans.
+P.S.
+If you are facing a six figure student loan burden, check out how we create “Trump PSLF & PSLF backup plans” for your student loans.